Spacetime and large local transformations

+\centerline { Dedicated to the memory of Lars Brink (1943-2022) for his help and friendship over many years. }

-1cm \centerline{\bf Peter West } 1.2cm \centerline{{ \it Mathematical Institute, University of Oxford, Woodstock Road, Oxford, OX2 6GG, UK}} 1.2cm \centerline{ { \it Department of Mathematics, King's College, London WC2R 2LS, UK }} 1.7cm \centerline{\sl Abstract} We argue that the existence of solitons in theories in which local symmetries are spontaneously broken requires spacetime to be enlarged by additional coordinates that are associated with large local transformations.
+1.7cm \centerline{\sl Abstract} We argue that the existence of solitons in theories in which local symmetries are spontaneously broken requires spacetime to be enlarged by additional coordinates that are associated with large local transformations.
 In the context of gravity theories the usual coordinates of spacetime can be thought of arising in this way.
 E theory automatically contains such an enlarged spacetime.
 We propose that spacetime appears in an underlying theory when the local symmetries are spontaneously broken.

 6cm email: peter.west540@gmail.com

 \eject

 {\bf 0.
 Introduction}